Dwelling Coverage Explained: How Much Do You Really Need?

 How do I calculate how much dwelling coverage I need?

-Start with your home's finished square footage and multiply by the average local rebuild cost per square foot (ask your insurer, a local contractor, or check online construction cost tools for your area).
-Then add a buffer of 15–20% for inflation and post-disaster cost surges.
-Compare that number to your current Coverage A limit — if it's lower, it's time to increase your coverage.
+Start with your home's finished square footage and multiply by the average local rebuild cost per square foot, which in 2026 typically falls between $150 and $400+ depending on your market.
+Then add a buffer of 15 to 20% for inflation and post-disaster cost surges.
+Compare that number to your current Coverage A limit, and if it's lower, it's time to increase your coverage.

 What happens if I'm underinsured on my dwelling coverage?

 If your dwelling coverage falls short of your home's actual rebuild cost, you'll pay the difference out of pocket after a total loss.
-On partial losses, many policies also apply a proportional payout rule — meaning the insurer only covers the same percentage of any claim as your coverage-to-rebuild-cost ratio.
+Most policies also use an 80% coinsurance rule, meaning the insurer reduces your payout proportionally if you carry less than 80% of replacement cost, even on partial claims.
 Underinsuring Coverage A also automatically reduces Coverages B, C, and D, since they're set as percentages of your dwelling limit.

 What is the difference between extended and guaranteed replacement cost?

-Extended replacement cost adds a percentage buffer (typically 10%–50%) above your stated dwelling limit, providing protection against moderate cost spikes.
+Extended replacement cost adds a percentage buffer (typically 10 to 50%) above your stated dwelling limit, providing protection against moderate cost spikes.
 Guaranteed replacement cost removes the dollar cap entirely, paying the full cost to rebuild regardless of how far costs exceed your limit.
-Guaranteed replacement cost offers the strongest protection but is less widely available and comes with higher premiums.
+Guaranteed replacement cost offers the strongest protection but is less widely available and typically adds 5 to 10% or more to your premium.

 Should I increase my dwelling coverage every year?

 You should at minimum review your dwelling coverage every year at renewal.
-Many policies include an inflation guard that adjusts Coverage A automatically, but it may not keep pace with sharp local construction cost increases.
-Anytime you make improvements over $5,000, construction costs jump notably in your area, or you haven't reviewed your policy in over a year, request a new reconstruction cost estimate from your insurer and adjust Coverage A accordingly.
+Many policies include an inflation guard that adjusts Coverage A automatically, but it may not keep pace with sharp local construction cost increases like the 20%+ jumps in steel and 33% jump in aluminum seen heading into 2026.
+Anytime you make improvements over $5,000, construction costs spike in your area, or you haven't reviewed your policy in over a year, request a new reconstruction cost estimate from your insurer and adjust Coverage A accordingly.

 Compare Home Insurance Plans in Ohio